HariAgus/CalculatorDarkThemeCmp/README.md

 ## Description

-Simple Calculator App supports dark or light theme
+Simple Calculator App supports dark or light theme, also runs on Android and iOS platforms

 ### Dependencies